Publications

 This paper analyses how public services shape women’s time allocation between paid and unpaid work across Europe.
 Using the newly developed Public Services Availability Database (PSAD), which harmonises data on childcare, schools, hospitals, and long-term care at the NUTS-2 level in 450 regions, we link regional service provision with individual time use data from the European Quality of Life Surveys.
 Our results show that childcare and long-term care services reduce women’s unpaid work, while schools and hospitals increase labour market participation, particularly among older and less-educated women.
 At the same time, schools and hospitals are also associated with higher unpaid work, suggesting that public services may reallocate rather than diminish domestic responsibilities.
 Heterogeneity analysis reveals unequal impacts, such as a “Matthew effect” in long-term care.
 Overall, our study highlights the complex and multifaceted ways in which welfare state services affect gendered time allocation and women’s economic independence.

-Selection of ongoing research:
+Selection of ongoing work

 Housing Benefits Policy Effectiveness: Evidence from Microsimulation, with Guillaume Berard (LISER), and Alain Trannoy (AMSE)